February 15, 2019, by Katy Johnson

 4. In summary

-So, before a focussed job search start with a career exploration approach:
+So, before a focussed job search starts with a career exploration approach:

 - Understand your skills and strengths